leaysgur/cfw-bindings-wrangler-bridge/README.md

 wrangler dev ./node_modules/cfw-bindings-wrangler-bridge/worker.js --remote
 ```

 Of course you can interact with local environment by omitting `--remote`.
+All the other options(like `--persist-to`) are also available.

 2️⃣ Create bridge and use it anywhere in your app.